 In this examination, a residential building is unoccupied if it contains no permanently occupied dwelling units according to register data.Read the full definition of the concept

-Unpaid family workers are members of the same household working without actual pay in an enterprise or farm owned by a family member.Read the full definition of the concept
+Person working without pay in an enterprise or on a farm owned by a family member.Read the full definition of the concept

 In the Quality of Work Life Survey, overtime without compensation is dependent on the respondent's own opinion.
 Some may consider overtime staying at work without compensation for five minutes over working time, some do not count a short time over working time as working overtime.